Leonard Peltier: Shootout at Pine Ridge

-On June 26, 1975, Special Agents Ronald Arthur Williams and Jack Ross Coler of the Federal Bureau of Investigation (FBI) were on the Pine Ridge Indian Reservation searching for a young man named Jimmy Eagle, who was wanted for questioning in connection with the recent assault and robbery of two local ranch hands.
-Eagle had been involved in a physical altercation with a friend, during which he had stolen a pair of leather cowboy boots.
-At approximately 11:50 a.m., Williams and Coler, driving two separate unmarked cars, spotted, reported, and followed a red pick-up truck that matched the description of Eagle's.
+On June 26, 1975, FBI Special Agents Ronald Arthur Williams and Jack Ross Coler returned to Pine Ridge to continue searching for a young man named Jimmy Eagle.
+According to FBI publications, he was wanted for questioning in connection with the recent assault of two local ranch hands and theft of a pair of cowboy boots.

+Around 11:50 a.m., Williams and Coler, driving two separate unmarked cars, radioed that they were following a white and red Chevrolet Suburban Carryall, reportedly carrying Peltier, Norman Charles, and Joe Stuntz.
+Peltier had an outstanding federal warrant for the attempted murder of a Milwaukee police officer, although Williams and Coler were not aware of this.
+Charles had met with Williams and Coler the evening before, when the agents explained to Charles they were looking for Eagle.
+After turning off US 18 into the Jumping Bull Ranch, where the Jumping Bull family had allowed AIM to camp, the occupants of the Suburban stopped and exited the vehicle.
+A firefight ensued.

-Soon after his initial report, Williams radioed to a local dispatch that he and Coler had come under fire from the vehicle's occupants.
-Williams radioed that they would be killed if reinforcements did not arrive.
+According to other FBI agents' recollection (of unrecorded radio transmissions), Williams radioed to a local dispatch that he and Coler had come under fire from the vehicle's occupants and would be killed if reinforcements did not arrive.
 He next radioed that they both had been shot.
-FBI Special Agent Gary Adams was the first to respond to Williams' call for assistance, and he also came under gunfire; Adams was unable to reach Coler and Williams in time, and both agents died within the first ten minutes of gunfire.
-At about 4:25 p.m., authorities recovered the bodies of Williams and Coler from their vehicles.
-Norman Charles fired at the agents with a stolen British .308 rifle.
-Peltier allegedly had a AR-15 rifle.
-The two agents had fired a total of five shots: two from Williams' handgun, one round from Coler's handgun, one round from Coler's rifle, and one round from Coler's shotgun.
+FBI Special Agent Gary Adams was the first to respond to Williams' call for assistance from 12 mi away.
+But he and the other responding BIA officers also came under gunfire.
+They were unable to reach Coler and Williams in time, as both agents died within the first ten minutes of gunfire.
+It was not until about 4:25 p.m. that authorities recovered the bodies of Williams and Coler from Coler's vehicle.
+The FBI has stated that Norman Charles fired at the agents with a stolen British .308 rifle, and Peltier from an AR-15 rifle.
+The two agents had fired a total of five shots: two from Williams' handgun, one from Coler's handgun, one from Coler's rifle, and one from Coler's shotgun.

-The FBI reported that Williams had received a defensive wound to his right hand (as he attempted to shield his face) from a bullet that passed through his hand into his head.
-Williams received two gunshot injuries, to his body and foot, before the contact shot that killed him.
-Coler, incapacitated from earlier bullet wounds, had been shot twice in the head.
 In total, 125 bullet holes were found in the agents' vehicles, many from a .223 Remington AR-15 rifle.
+Coler was 28 years old and Williams was 27.

+The FBI reported that Williams received a defensive wound to his right hand (as he attempted to shield his face) from a bullet that passed through his hand into his head.
+Williams was shot in the body and foot, before the lethal contact shot to the head.
+Coler, incapacitated from earlier bullet wounds, was shot twice in the head.

-The shooters allegedly took apart Williams's car and stole four guns belonging to the agents.
-Allegedly, Darrelle Butler took Williams' handgun, Peltier took Coler's handgun, and Robideau took Coler's two long guns: a .308 rifle and a shotgun.
-The case against the man the agents had been pursuing (Jimmy Eagle) was dismissed for lack of evidence.
+Williams's car was driven into the AIM camp farther south on the Jumping Bull property and stripped.
+The agents' guns were stolen.
+Allegedly, Darrelle Butler took Williams' handgun, Peltier took Coler's, and Robert Robideau took Coler's .308 and shotgun.
+Stuntz was found wearing Coler's FBI jacket after he was shot and killed by a BIA agent later that day.